 1. Easy access:

 Until early last year, smartphone and tablet owners needed to download a QR reader app making it more difficult for consumers to interact with QR codes.
 With Google Now, QR readers come standard on all Android smartphones making it easier for consumers to scan QR codes.
+Apple has also started supporting QR codes with the iOS 11 update in 2017 that allows users to scan QR codes without an app.
+Most newer Android phones also have native capability to scan QR codes in the camera app.

 Image Source: Kissmetrics